 Next door, Josep Lluís Mateo’s high-tech Centre de Convencions Internacional de Barcelona (CCIB) is a massive work in steel with intriguing contours.

 A 300m stroll east from the Edifici Fòrum is the Zona de Banys, with kayaks and bikes available for rent, the option to learn diving, plus other activities.
 This tranquil seawater swimming area was won from the sea by the creation of massive cement-block dykes.
 At its northern end, like a great rectangular sunflower, an enormous photovoltaic panel turns its face up to the sun to power the area with solar energy.
 Along with another set of solar panels in the form of porticoes, it generates enough electricity for 1000 households.
 Just behind it spreads Port Fòrum, Barcelona’s third marina.
-The area is unified by an undulating esplanade and walkways (with wheelchair access) that are perfect for walking, wheelchair access, bikes and skateboards.
+The area is unified by an undulating esplanade and walkways (with wheelchair access) that are perfect for walking, bikes and skateboards.

 In summer, a weekend amusement park sets up with all the usual suspects: rides, shooting galleries, snack stands, inflatable castles and dodgem cars.